bvda/sw4bed-01/assignments/assignment1.md

   - `dotnet new page -n Pastries`
   - `dotnet new page -n Bread`
 3. Add a `.gitignore` with `dotnet new gitignore` (make sure the current directory is where the solution file is located)
+4. Add a `Dockerfile` for each project that uses multistage build to produce an images

 ### useful commands
 - Run application with `bakery-web` as startup project: `dotnet run --project bakery-web`